dinesh-m/Lucky_Bar_NFT_menu_of_surprise/README.md

 ## Overview

-LuckyBar is a software company which offers NFT raffle tickets to the restaurant owners in a Software-as-a-Service busines model.
+LuckyBar is a software company which offers NFT raffle tickets to the restaurant owners in a Software-as-a-Service business model.
 It offers its NFT based raffle tickets to restaurant marketplace.
 The restaurant business owners can further target fancy NFT raffle tickets to their customers.
 Each raffle ticket may have some menu items in surprise along with the main purchase order at restaurants.
 It is a unique way of providing dining experience to customers who may not just enjoy additional restaurant menu items in surprise but also own NFT collections!

 The proof of concept of LuckyBar prototype can be seen here.